beskarbuilder/TARS-BSK/README_EN.md

 > **This is the Way.**

-## 🎬 First Interaction with the World
+## 🎬 First Interaction with the world

-🤖 AI with existential crisis controls lights | TARS-BSK + Home Assistant + Raspberry Pi 5
+**🤖 AI with an existential crisis controls a lightbulb, a relay… and its own impulses | Home Assistant + RPi 5**

 [![TARS-BSK: AI with existential crisis controls lights](https://img.youtube.com/vi/tGHa81s1QWk/maxresdefault.jpg)](https://www.youtube.com/watch?v=tGHa81s1QWk)
 *Watch how TARS-BSK understands "tags" as "TARS" and still manages to control lights with a unique personality.*
 📋 **Complete session analysis:** [EXPLAINED_CONVERSATION_LOG_HA_01_EN.md](docs/EXPLAINED_CONVERSATION_LOG_HA_01_EN.md)

+---

 ## 🚧 Project Status